sjp/sjp-site/content/projects/gridsvg.md

 ## Documentation

-<p class="notice">This documentation may lag behind the latest version and is not intended to be canonical.
-Use the documentation provided with the package for up to date documentation.</p>
+{{< important >}}This documentation may lag behind the latest version and is not intended to be canonical.
+Use the documentation provided with the package for up to date documentation.{{< /important >}}

 Some documentation of the behaviour of gridSVG is available below.
 This is provided to give visual demonstrations as well as functioning as documentation.